alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 In addition to those attributes defined in IS-04 for all mux Sources, the following attributes defined in the [Source Attributes](https://github.com/alabou/NMOS-MatroxOnly/blob/main/SourceAttributes.md) are used for RTSP.

-A Source of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data` having a non-null `urn:x-matrox:receiver_id` attribute where the associated Receiver `format` attribute is `urn:x-nmos:format:mux` MUST have a `urn:x-matrox:layer` attribute indicading the Receiver's sub-Stream providing the media content to the Source.
+A Source of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data` having a non-null `urn:x-matrox:receiver_id` attribute where the associated Receiver `format` attribute is `urn:x-nmos:format:mux` MUST have a `urn:x-matrox:layer` attribute indicating the Receiver's sub-Stream providing the media content to the Source.

 Examples Source resources are provided in [Examples](https://github.com/alabou/NMOS-MatroxOnly/tree/main/examples).